rocktimsaikia/cambd/README.md

 - Handles past and past-particle words.
 Returns the original word definition.
 - No API/database involved.
 - Caching mechanism; so that already looked up words does not gets fetched again.
 Hence fast results.

-> By default it caches the words in `$HOME/.cambd-cache.json`.
-To clear the cache if needed <br/> run `cambd --clear-cache`.
-It is strongly recommended to not modify this file manually.

 ## Installation